~a 1 (i·)a verb, intransitive

 I-te i-labiou mijaka.
 He's been here for quite long.

-Amo amo noun
+Amo amo proper noun

 Sir, Mr.: abbreviation of amoso ‘old man’